ElectronSpark/xarray/README.md

 # XArray — Standalone Radix Tree Library

-A portable, Linux-style radix tree (XArray) extracted from xv6 and adapted for standalone use with standard C.
+A portable, standalone implementation of the Linux-style radix tree (XArray) for use with standard C.

 The XArray maps `uint64_t` indices to `void *` entries.
 Each internal node has 64 slots (6-bit fan-out).
 The tree grows and shrinks automatically.
 Entries can